 Safest Neighborhoods in Queens

-For those considering Queens as their next location, finding an address in a part of the borough that makes you (and your family if that’s who you’re relocating with) feel safe and at home may seem like a given.
+For those considering moving to Queens, finding an address in a part of the borough that makes you (and your family if that’s who you’re relocating with) feel safe and at home may seem like a given.
 However, it’s worth spending some time researching where you’ll both feel secure and happy with the amenities you’re hoping to find in a neighborhood.

 To help you in your search, you may want to consider the Queens neighborhoods in the area that have the lowest crime rates as you inform your decision-making process.